No surprise, the majority of the top ten billionaires have a tech or tech-enabled business.

 A person with a great skill set but a bad attitude is never a potential employee.
 However, a candidate with basic skills and ability to learn and a great attitude is always the best to hire!

-While hiring a developer, companies thus should run psychometric tests in order to make an informed decision.
+Companies thus should run psychometric tests in order to make an informed decision when looking to hire a developer.

 Hire a developer who is up-to-date with all the latest tools and technologies as per the job role requirements.